mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

            > ```
            > Assuming you get output similar to the above, you can now install the program:
            > ```
-           > $ pip3 install docker-compose
+           > $ pip3 install docker compose
-           > $ which docker-compose
+           > $ which docker compose
-           > /home/user/.local/bin/docker-compose
+           > /home/user/.local/bin/docker compose
            > ```
            -->

         1. important commands
-            1. `docker-compose build`: builds the container
+            1. `docker compose build`: builds the container
-            1. `docker-compose up`: start all the services
+            1. `docker compose up`: start all the services
                 1. `-d` in deamon mode
-            1. `docker-compose down`: stop all the services (equivalent to `docker stop` and `docker rm`
+            1. `docker compose down`: stop all the services (equivalent to `docker stop` and `docker rm`
-            1. `docker-compose exec`: run a command on an already running docker container
+            1. `docker compose exec`: run a command on an already running docker container
-            1. `docker-compose run`: (probably don't want to use this for this class) brings up a container and runs a 1-off command; useful for admin tasks
+            1. `docker compose run`: (probably don't want to use this for this class) brings up a container and runs a 1-off command; useful for admin tasks
-            1. `docker-compose logs [container]`: view the logs of `[container]` or all containers if not specified
+            1. `docker compose logs [container]`: view the logs of `[container]` or all containers if not specified
                 1. `-f` follow mode
     1. docker volumes
         1. allow "persistent state" in a docker container